Governance

 The Directors hold a calendar-year term of office for two years and may be re-elected upon the expiration of their term.
 Once elected, the Directors appoint the Officers.
 The Board may also establish committees of interested members to manage various activities as needed.

-Board of Directors (2022–2023)
+Board of Directors (2024–2026)

 John F. Bennett, President

-John studied the history of graphic design at Parsons, the New School for Design, speaks French, some Spanish and Italian, and loves to cook and entertain an eclectic group of friends at Château Village, his apartment in Greenwich Village of 35+ years.
+Among his cultural affiliations, John is a member of the French American Chamber of Commerce, Non-profit Coordinating Committee of NY, FIAF, and the Chefs de Cuisine Association of America.
+John studied the history of graphic design at Parsons, the New School for Design, speaks French, some Spanish and Italian, and loves to cook and entertain an eclectic group of friends.
 Ever the bon vivant, his motto is: “On ne vit qu’une fois!”
+(We live but once!)

 Francis Dubois was born and raised in Alsace, France, and had a very distinguished career with the United Nations.
 He started his career in Uganda, and then served at Headquarters in New York before being assigned to the Palestinian Territories as the Deputy Coordinator of the UN Secretary General.
 Francis was then posted to Iraq as the Head of the UN Office (with the rank of Ambassador), and subsequently in Algeria and Tunisia in the same capacity.